ginjo/rack_warden/README.md

 ## Configuration

-RackWarden will look for a configuration file named rack\_warden.yml in your project root or in your project/config/ directory.
+RackWarden will look for a yaml configuration file named rack\_warden.yml in your project root or in your project-root/config/ directory.
+You can specify any of RackWarden's settings here.

     ---
     database: sqlite3:///usr/local/some_other_database.sqlite3.db